fpletz/nixos-nspawn/README.md

 ## How to use this

 You can consume this flake and use the provided NixOS modules.
-See the `simple-container` check in `checks.nix` for an example.
+See the `simple-container` check in `checks/simple-container.nix` for an example.
 If you are not using flakes, the NixOS modules are located in `host.nix` and `container.nix`.

 ### Example: Simple Container